Degra02/EnGino/README.md

 ![Quick render](render_1.gif)

 Currently there are two different implementations of position calculus.
 It still is a WIP, and will be for a long time.

+Features:
+* ObjectSpawners are configurable in spawn-rate, spawn position and spawned-object size.
+* Pressing the right mouse button on an object will focus the camera on it.
+* Possibility to Render a simulation.
+* More to come.

 ## Normal method
 Movement is calculated with normal time law of motion.